lucas-xu51/Studio5_Breakout/README.md

 - ⚠️ When player lives reach zero, the game pauses and displays a game over screen
 - 🔄 Game over panel provides restart and quit game options
 - 🖱️ Mouse cursor is unlocked so players can interact with UI elements

+## Scoring System (Ming Xu)
+- This project realizes a separate scoring system for each level.
+The player can more intuitively understand their game progress.
+The animation effect of the score display panel and the corresponding colour matching keep the style of the page unified and harmonious.

+## Brick Collision Effects (Lucas Xu)

+### When the ball touches the brick:
+- **Camera Shake**: The camera vibrates upon impact.
+- **Sound Effect**: A sound plays to enhance feedback.

+## Particle System & Enhanced Audio System (Jinxi Hu)
+- Use the particle system of unity to implement the effect of destory the brick and ball
+- User unity audio system to implement the sound effect of ball hit wall, hit panddle, destory bricks and ball been break